Cash Flow Definition

 - Funding a company’s requirement through internally generated cash in the absence of outside capital.

 - Meeting debt obligations;

 - Liquidity management in terms of the ability of the company to payout debts obligation as they fall due.
-Stakeholder including investors and creditors monitors this statement to check if the concerned company is able to pay its existing obligations on time.
+Stakeholder, including investors and creditors, monitors this statement to check if the concerned company can pay its existing commitments on time.

-This has been a guide to what is cash flow and its definition.
+This article has been a guide to what cash flow is and its definition.
 Here we discuss the top 3 types of cash flows (operating, financing, and investing) along with examples.
 You can learn more about financing from the following articles –